Sincerely Students

-If you’ve been on the studyspo side of the Internet, you’ve probably heard of Notion.
-Notion is an all-in-one digital organizing tool that has rightfully taken over the Internet in a few short months, and in this post, I’ll show you my Notion setup and how I use it to organize my life.
+Notion is an all-in-one digital organizing tool that has become very popular with students, and in this post, I’ll show you my Notion setup and how I use it to organize my life.

 This post is the last post in a series of 3, and if you’re not quite familiar with Notion yet, you can check out the first two:

-If you’re already familiar with how Notion works and its potential and are just looking for some inspiration for how to set it up, this post is for you.
+If you’re already familiar with how Notion works and its potential, and you are just looking for some inspiration for how to set it up, this post is for you.

-Make sure to read until the end, where I provide you with a free Notion template (an exact copy of what my Notion looks like!); if you’re interested in an updated and more comprehensive Notion template, make sure to read until the end!
+Make sure to read until the end, where I provide you with a free Notion template (an exact copy of what my Notion looks like!)

-Otherwise, let’s jump into my 2021 (minimal) setup and how I use it to organize my life!
+Otherwise, let’s jump into my Notion setup and how I use it to organize my life!

 Home Page